kshapovalenko/Neureality-Hack-CortexType/README.md

-# CortexType: EEG-Based Thought-to-Text Conversion
+# CortexType: Typing with your mind

 ## Motivation